Deputy Director of the National Anti-corruption Bureau of Ukraine

 COMPULSORY MILITARY SERVICE IN THE ARMED FORCES OF UKRAINE

-1996-1998 – served in the Boarder Security forces of the Armed Forces of Ukraine
+1996-1998 – served in the Boarder Guard Forces of the Armed Forces of Ukraine.

 2005 – graduated from Kyiv Business Institute of the National Technical University of Ukraine “Kyiv Polytechnic Institute” with a degree in Business Administration and was qualified as managing economist.